pbialas7-Lectures/BayesianDataAanalysis/Assignments/RoundedData/rounded_data.md

 +++

 How do the incorrect and correct posterior distributions differ?
-Compare means, variances, and contour plots.
+Compare means and variances of $\mu$ and $\sigma^2$.

 +++